oqtane/oqtane.docs/src/pages/manuals/admin/installation/resources.md

   - [Online Manual](https://www.nano-editor.org/dist/latest/nano.html): This is the online manual for the Nano text editor, providing detailed documentation on its usage and features.
   - [GNU Nano Official Website](https://www.nano-editor.org/): Visit the official website of GNU Nano to find additional resources, downloads, and community support.
   - [GNU Nano Documentation](https://www.nano-editor.org/docs.php): Access the comprehensive documentation for GNU Nano, including guides, FAQs, and release notes.

+- **Apache Server**
+  - [Apache HTTP Server Documentation](https://httpd.apache.org/docs/): Official documentation for the Apache HTTP Server, providing comprehensive guides, configuration references, and troubleshooting tips.
+  - [Apache Foundation](https://www.apache.org/): The official website of the Apache Software Foundation, where you can find information about all Apache projects, including the HTTP Server.
+  - [Ubuntu: Install and Configure Apache](https://ubuntu.com/tutorials/install-and-configure-apache): Tutorial going through the steps of setting up an Apache server on Ubuntu.